EphriamHab/Blog-Portfolio-Project-ALX/README.md

 Link to Related Project 1

 # Licensing
-This project is licensed under the ALX License.
+This project is licensed under the MIT License.